 What do learners need to learn?
-Identifies the requirement for the use of data from wider or large data sets, and how this data is intended to be used to support business improvement activities.
-Reviews a selection of wide or large data sets such as those produced by the Office of National Statistics (e.g., population figures from the UK Census 2011).
-Skills MC5 MC6 MC7 DC4 Extracts data as relevant from wide or large data sets to support analysis.
+Skills Identifies the requirement for the use of data from wider or large data sets • and how this data is intended to be used to support business improvemen activities.
+IVIOO MC7 Reviews a selection of wide or large data sets such as those produced by Office of National Statistics (e.g., population figures from the UK Census 2011). the DC4 Extracts data as relevant from wide or large data sets to support analysis.
 Analyses the concepts and use of metadata.